Indonesia is fully reopened to tourism without any proof of Covid vaccination requirements. You can now also get an Indonesian tourist visa online.

 Indonesia Visa On Arrival – Save Time By Applying Online

 Most visitors to Indonesia can get a visa on arrival.
 You can apply for this online to save you time queuing up in the airport when you arrive.
 Visit the official Indonesian Immigration site to apply and pay for the evisa.
 You can apply for 30 days or 60 days.
-You’ll need a photo of your passport’s data page and a passport photo of yourself to upload to the site.

 You will receive an email with a link to a PDF which is your evisa.
 Make sure you keep a screengrab of the evisa on your phone.
 Don’t rely on having an internet connection in the airport to download or open it.

-When you approach passport control, you may be asked by staff if you have an evisa or a B213 (this the formal name of the tourism visa on arrival).
+When you approach passport control, you may be asked by staff if you have an evisa or a B1 (this the formal name of the tourism visa on arrival).
 This is because they are checking to make sure you have an evisa or a visa on arrival before you get to the immigration officer.
-(If you don’t have either, you need to go to the visa on arrival queue and pay for the visa.
+(If you don’t have either, you need to go to the visa on arrival queue and pay for the visa).
+At passport control, you may need to show your evisa screengrab as well to the officer.

 Indonesian Customs Declaration Form – Submit Online